gajjara/gajjara.github.io/cleaning_device.md

 **Summary:** With help and guidance from my professor, I was able to devise a process that was successfully able to show quantitatively that the student group made a cleaning device that was effective.

-### The Technique
+## The Technique

 Transport of Intensity is a technique that essentially uses images at least three different focuses and determines the amplitude and phase from those images.
-The image below demontsrates that idea.
+The image below demonstrates that idea.

 <img src = "images/cleaning_toi_idea.jpg?raw=true"/>